 Callum: (6 puts him at 102%, still a likely success as any roll of 100 is a fail) Really, she is feisty, so I will play the game, how about we go 5 and make things interesting?
 (5 gives Callum an 85% chance here and it is a risk but he wants to own this chase)

 GM: (Dynamo’s chance is still above 100% at 105% right now.
 The GM wants to alert Callum that Dynamo is not some hood so she pushes it a little more) 5!
 You can almost hear the laughter across the water!
 She bids 4.

 Callum: (He is nervous now.
-Ease factor 4 puts him at 68% and that is no guaranteed situation!)
-O.K.
+Ease factor 4 puts him at 68% and that is no guaranteed situation!
+If he stops now he rolls his test at ease factor 5) O.K.
 He laughs trying to act confident.
 Let the little lady see what she can do.